AiGIS-PyAiGIS/GFandSlope/README.md

 #### Output without a point list file

-If a point list file is not specified, the center of faces of polygon shape model will be referred and polygon specific information are included in the output.
+If a point list file is not specified, the center of faces of the polygon shape model will be referred to, and polygon-specific information is included in the output.

 - `ID`: ID of the polygon face/points
-- `GeopotentialSlope`: Local slope in degree (computed from the normal vector and the total acceleration vector)
+- `GeopotentialSlope`: Local slope in degrees (computed from the normal vector and the total acceleration vector)
 - `Normal.{x,y,z}`: Normal vector components
 - `Area`: Area of the polygon face